ppy/osu-wiki/news/2022-05-12-osu-talk-event-overcoming-obstacles.md

 ---

 Below is the talk schedule for the event, including the speaker's username and the name of their talk.
 All talks will be streamed live on [osu!
 University's Twitch channel](https://twitch.tv/osuuniversity) and uploaded separately to [osu!
 University's YouTube channel](https://www.youtube.com/c/osuuniversity) after the event.
+You can also tune in live through a Discord stage channel in the [official osu!dev Discord server](https://discord.gg/ppy).

 __**Friday, May 20, 2022**__
 - 21:30 UTC | [PandaPasBo](https://osu.ppy.sh/users/10262231): "Why expectation ruins your skill in osu"